mmccroskey/MMMSwitch/README.md

 * Works great in Auto Layout environments
 	* It won't get distorted when it gets resized due to changing constraints or when it gets its size animated
 * Has a *rich state callback method*
-	* It can distinguish between all user-distinguishable states, so it can tell you whether it's completely off, or if, for instance, the user's pressing it down but has yet switched its state yet.
+	* It can distinguish between all user-distinguishable states, so it can tell you whether it's completely off, or if, for instance, the user's pressing it down but has not yet switched its state.
 	* Too much info for you?
 No problem -- just use the callback but check `MMMSwitch`'s `isOn` parameter inside of the callback and get the basic on/off info you want.

 ## Installation